 The Project Development process is complicated and dynamic.
 An entire manual has been devoted to describing and managing this process (see the references at the end of this chapter).
 Because of its complexity, ADOT assigns a Project Manager to each project whose primary responsibility is to manage and guide the project through this process.
 The Project Manager achieves this by controlling a project's scope, schedule, and budget.
-The Project Manager consults with District personnel and personnel from ADOT's technical groups and design sections to determine design elements, construction processes, and materials that will be considered and ultimately included in the project.
 Scope refers to what the project is intended to do and what major components will be used to achieve the project's objectives.
 Schedule and budget refer to a project's overall development, design, construction schedule, and costs.
-Design elements refers to the major or critical features necessary to accomplish the project's objectives.
-Construction processes refers to the particular means and methods necessary to build the project or accomplish the work.
-Materials refers to the natural or manufactured materials used to construct the project.